Ignitedgene/Accredify_Application/README.md

-# Accredify_Application (PokeDex)
+# Accredify_Application (PokeDex) 🕹️

-## Purpose of this project 🎯
+## What is this Project about? 🎯
 For my Accredify Internship Application, I was tasked to create a mini frontend project using Vue.JS and Jest for Unit Testing which included at 1 API Integrations, and 1-2 routes/ pages.

-## What is this Project about? 🕹️
-This project showcases a Pokedex which users can search for Pokemons by Name and view its characteristics in the PokeDex, to understand more about the Pokemon and its features.
+This project showcases a Pokedex which Users can search for Pokemons by Name and view its characteristics in the PokeDex.

 ### Built With 🔨